 - The privilegeList property returns a list of all privileges defined on the system, as an array of AuthorizationPrivilege data objects.
 Privileges are defined by VMware, on the objects and properties contained in the system.
-These privileges are fixed and cannot be changed by client applications.
-See Appendix D, "Privileges Reference," on page 247 for lists of privileges. - The roleList property returns a list of all currently defined roles, including the system-defined roles, as an array of AuthorizationRole data objects.
+These privileges are fixed and cannot be changed by client applications. - The roleList property returns a list of all currently defined roles, including the system-defined roles, as an array of AuthorizationRole data objects.